Chuck Tate had a dream—a dream that started in the fifth grade and eventually became a book idea. A book idea he couldn’t shake.

 He called it 41 Will Come.
 It’s a message about hope and staying faithful to what you know is right even when times get tough.

-And Chuck’s dream is about to become a reality.
-41 Will Come releases in August 2016.
+And Chuck’s dream became a reality.
+41 Will Come released in August 2016.
 Here’s the cover:

 Nice, eh?
 As you might expect, Chuck is over the moon with excitement, and he should be.
 But he would be the first to tell you he doesn't deserve a book contract more than anyone else.

 He doesn’t have 100,000 Twitter followers or Facebook fans.
 He’s never been on the Today Show or had a blog post go viral.